SVB-OW/svbot/README.md

 ## ToDo

-- / announce command parameter for how many player are needed on each role
+- X announce command parameter for how many player are needed on each role
-- / announcment doesnt mention players in embed -> make normal message out of it
+- X announcment doesnt mention players in embed -> make normal message out of it
-- / assign rank roles on confirm
+- X assign rank roles on confirm
-- / update command should update by discordId and log profile afterwards
+- X update command should update by discordId and log profile afterwards
+- X remove memory db
+- X announcement doesnt increase gamesPlayed
+- check validations for ping, announce, clear
+- rework matchmaker in announce
+- X btagMessage in announcement can't be embed
+- countdown/up update by id instead of tag

 ### Low priority